 Richard M. Doerflinger worked for 36 years at the Secretariat of Pro-Life Activities, U.S. Conference of Catholic Bishops.
-He is a Fellow at the University of Notre Dame’s de Nicola Center for Ethics and Culture.
+He is a fellow with the De Nicola Center for Ethics and Culture at the University of Notre Dame, and an adjunct fellow in Bioethics and Public Policy with the National Catholic Bioethics Center.

 Voting for a pro-life president is not only about Supreme Court nominations, writes Richard M. Doerflinger.
 State laws restricting abortion, conscience protections and the ban on federal funding of abortion are also at stake.